 We choose to issue these warnings only for concrete classes; an abstract class might legitimately be designed with the expectation that concrete subclasses will implement part of the interface.
-We also disable these warnings if a noSuch-Method() declaration is present.
-In such cases, the supported interface is going to be implemented via noSuchMethod() and no actual declarations of the implemented interface's members are needed.
+We also disable these warnings if a noSuch-Method() declaration is present or inherited from any class other than Object.
+In such cases, the supported interface is going to be implemented via noSuch-Method() and no actual declarations of the implemented interface's members are needed.
 This allows proxy classes for specific types to be implemented without provoking type warnings.